olazers/portfolio/azure/foundations/azure-blob-rbac-lab/README.md

 Public network access was enabled for this lab.

-I left this enabled because my main goal for the first lab was to learn Blob Storage, Microsoft Entra authentication, and RBAC without adding private networking yet.
+I left this enabled because my main goal for this lab was to learn Blob Storage, Microsoft Entra authentication, and RBAC without adding private networking yet.

 The container itself was still private.
 Anonymous Blob access was disabled, so accessing the data required authentication and the correct permissions.